open-policy-agent/gatekeeper/website/docs/howto.md

    * `kinds` accepts a list of objects with `apiGroups` and `kinds` fields that list the groups/kinds of objects to which the constraint will apply.
 If multiple groups/kinds objects are specified, only one match is needed for the resource to be in scope.
    * `scope` accepts `*`, `Cluster`, or `Namespaced` which determines if cluster-scoped and/or namesapced-scoped resources are selected. (defaults to `*`)
    * `namespaces` is a list of namespace names.
-If defined, a constraint will only apply to resources in a listed namespace.
+If defined, a constraint only applies to resources in a listed namespace.
 Namespaces also supports a prefix-based glob.
-For example, `namespaces: [kube-*]` would match both `kube-system` and `kube-public`.
+For example, `namespaces: [kube-*]` matches both `kube-system` and `kube-public`.
    * `excludedNamespaces` is a list of namespace names.
-If defined, a constraint will only apply to resources not in a listed namespace.
+If defined, a constraint only applies to resources not in a listed namespace.
 ExcludedNamespaces also supports a prefix-based glob.
-For example, `excludedNamespaces: [kube-*]` would match both `kube-system` and `kube-public`.
+For example, `excludedNamespaces: [kube-*]` matches both `kube-system` and `kube-public`.
    * `labelSelector` is a standard Kubernetes label selector.
    * `namespaceSelector` is a label selector against an object's containing namespace or the object itself, if the object is a namespace.
    * `name` is the name of an object.
-If defined, it will match against objects with the specified name.
+If defined, it matches against objects with the specified name.
 Name also supports a prefix-based glob.
-For example, `name: pod-*` would match both `pod-a` and `pod-b`.
+For example, `name: pod-*` matches both `pod-a` and `pod-b`.

 Note that if multiple matchers are specified, a resource must satisfy each top-level matcher (`kinds`, `namespaces`, etc.) to be in scope.
 Each top-level matcher has its own semantics for what qualifies as a match.
 An empty matcher is deemed to be inclusive (matches everything).
 Also understand `namespaces`, `excludedNamespaces`, and `namespaceSelector` will match on cluster scoped resources which are not namespaced.
 To avoid this adjust the `scope` to `Namespaced`.